PaddlePaddle/PaddleHelix/competition/ogbg_molhiv/README.md

 # Graph Property Prediction for Open Graph Benchmark (OGB) Molhiv Dataset

 [The Open Graph Benchmark (OGB)](https://ogb.stanford.edu/) is a collection of benchmark datasets, data loaders, and evaluators for graph machine learning.
 Here we complete the Graph Property Prediction task on molhiv dataset.
-Details can be found in our paper (这里写我们technical report地址).
+Details can be found in our [paper](./Molecule_Representation_Learning_by_Leveraging_Chemical_Information.pdf).

 ## Results on ogbg-molhiv